 Keep Essential Information Handy

-Karon Clark Warren of This Girl Travels, keeps a photocopy of her passport in your suitcase, or she takes a photo of it on her phone.
+9. Karon Clark Warren of This Girl Travels, keeps a photocopy of her passport in her suitcase, or she takes a photo of it on her phone.
 “If your passport is lost or stolen you have your passport info handy.”

-It doesn’t hurt to carry extra passport photos, either.
+It doesn’t hurt to carry extra passport photos, either, in case you need to replace it.

 Don’t Stand Out